PD Dr. Birte Christ

 Birte Christ teaches American Literature and Cultural Studies at the English Department of JLU.
 She is research assistant to Prof. Dr. Greta Olson.

 Birte has been working at JLU since October 2009 and has previously held positions at the University of Bonn and the University of Freiburg.
-Her teaching and research interests include law and literature, transmedial narratology, women's studies, middlebrow literature and culture, and approaches to teaching American literature and culture.
+In 2012 and from 2014 to 2017, Birte has held research fellowships at Amherst College, the American Antiquarian Society in Worcester, MA, and the University of California, Irvine.
+In the winter semester 2020/21, she serves as stand-in professor of American Literary and Cultural History at Tübingen University.
+Her teaching and research interests include law and literature, transmedial narratology, women's, gender, and sexuality studies, middlebrow literature and culture, poetry studies, and approaches to teaching American literature and culture.